linkedin/dph-framework/persona-champions.md

    is being named as a top pain point for a persona.
 3. We schedule a meeting that includes all those relevant stakeholders.
-The attendees should include people who have priority control over the work of the relevant infarstructure teams (i.e., the managers of the stuff named in the pain points).
+The attendees should include people who have priority control over the work of the relevant infrastructure teams (i.e., the managers of the stuff named in the pain points).
 We go over the analysis document, answer questions, and agree on next steps.
 Somebody (such as a Technical Program Manager) is responsible for following up and making sure those next steps get executed.